Mayor & Councillors

 It is easy to love this place, with its big skies, raw hills and wide-open spaces.
 It is a place where it's easy to feel as one with the world.
 It is also a place full of great people; from descendants of our earliest settlers to new residents who are bringing their knowledge and experience from all corners of the world.

 I continually challenge myself to be Mayor to the whole district, not just some parts, not just some people.
 So, wherever you are in Central, know that I will be happy to hear from you and to sit down and have a chat sometime.
 Please always feel free to get in touch.

 My day job sees me employed as the Hydro Sustainability Specialist with Contact Energy at the Clyde Dam - part of the electricity industry that I've worked in since leaving school in 1978.

 I have a passion for Cromwell and the Central Otago District along with a strong commitment to their ongoing growth and prosperity.
 I was born in Cromwell and am privileged to have been "back home" since 1985 and, along with Joy, raise our four children here.

-Other interests include being the Deputy Chief Fire Officer with the Cromwell Volunteer Fire Brigade and I'm the Secretary of the Clyde & Districts Emergency Rescue Trust.
+Other interests include being the Chief Fire Officer with the Cromwell Volunteer Fire Brigade and I'm the Secretary of the Clyde & Districts Emergency Rescue Trust.
 I am also a member and past president of the Wanaka Rodeo Club and a Trustee of the New Zealand Rodeo Cowboys Association.